 The Early Days of Uniforms

 During the industrial revolution, factory employees and managers began wearing uniforms to distinguish rank and role.
-This lead to modern day companies across many industries turning to uniforms.
+This lead to modern-day companies across many industries turning to uniforms.

 Uniforms in the 1970s and 1980s

-When Rentwear first started in 1972, uniforms were almost exclusively blue button down shirts and blue pants.
+When Rentwear first started in 1972, uniforms were almost exclusively blue button-down shirts and blue pants.
 Workers in industries like auto repair, manufacturing and service all wore similar style uniforms as there was not much variation.

-Work uniforms ensured employees were identifiable while on the job and that they didn’t have to wear their own clothes to do things that may cause damage or tearing.
+Work uniforms ensured employees were identifiable while on the job and that they didn’t have to wear their clothes to do things that may cause damage or tearing.

 It was a simple time in the uniform industry.
-When a company needed uniforms, they knew exactly what they were going to get.
+When a company needed uniforms, they knew what they were going to get.

 Uniforms in the 1990s and Today

 OSHA, NFPA and ANSI standards lead to the rise of flame resistant uniforms and high visibility apparel.
-Road work, welding and construction all require a special type of uniform to stay compliant and safe.
+Road work, welding and construction all require a particular type of uniform to stay compliant and safe.

 The move to more casual dress has lead to jeans and short sleeved shirts becoming a standard part of today’s work uniform.
 Work shirts now come in many different colors with options like stripes and two-tone side panels.
-They’re also lighter and more breathable than ever because employee comfort is very important today.
+They’re also lighter and more breathable than ever because employee comfort is essential today.

 Interested in uniform service your business?
 Talk to us today.